eniac/Cebinae/README.md

     * `python cebinae.py ns validate -p optimized` to validate if the environment is well set up, which typically takes around 15 min.
 Upon failure of compilation or tests, check if the [prerequisite packages](https://www.nsnam.org/wiki/Installation#Ubuntu.2FDebian.2FMint) are installed for the corresponding platform, for instance, gcc >= 7.0.0.
 For Ubuntu 18.04, `python cebinae.py ns prerequisite` auto-installs the set of packages needed.
     * Confirm that [gnuplot](http://www.gnuplot.info/) is installed by typing `gnuplot` in the linux prompt and type `q` to quit its terminal.

-* (Optional) A physical Tofino switch (tested end-to-end with `bf-sde-9.5.0`) connecting to a testbed of 6 servers with Mellanox Technologies MT27710 Family [ConnectX-4 Lx].
+* (Optional) A physical Barefoot Tofino switch (tested end-to-end with `bf-sde-9.5.0`) connecting to a testbed of 6 servers with Mellanox Technologies MT27710 Family [ConnectX-4 Lx] 10G/25G NIC.
     * This is not required for artifact evaluation as the majority results in the paper are executed in ns-3.35 (that allows interating various environment conditions, and prevent randomness for fair comparative studies versus the alternatives with the same exact background condition).
-    * For the results conducted on Tofino switch (e.g., data plane resource, top flow detection, one could reproduce the equivalent result with Tofino hardware model VM.
-We have provided the scripts under `vm` directory to set up the environment.
+    * For the results conducted on Tofino switch (e.g., data plane resource, top flow detection), one could reproduce the same result with Tofino ASIC model VM.
+We provided the scripts under `vm` directory to set up the environment.
-    * **TLDR**: We understand that setting up the env (e.g., installing the exact version `bf-sde-9.5.0`, downloading CAIDA traces) may be time consumin, hence, we've provided a prebuilt VM instance (see next bullet point) for the ease of .
+    * **TLDR**: We understand that setting up the env (e.g., installing the exact version `bf-sde-9.5.0`, downloading CAIDA traces) may be time consuming, hence, we've provided a prebuilt VM instance for the ease of the evaluation process (see next bullet point).

 * We provided a pre-built VM instance with `bf-sde-9.5.0` for artifact evaluation process to validate the HW results in the accepted paper manuscript without the need of physical testbed set up.
 See [detailed instructions](https://github.com/eniac/Cebinae/blob/main/vm_experiments.md).